impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 }
 ```

+Here we provide the bare minimum information that `rbenv shell` needs to do its job:

+ - a specific shell program to use, as stored in the `RBENV_SHELL` environment variable, and
+ - a specific Ruby version, as stored in the `RBENV_VERSION` environment variable.

-Here we provide the bare minimum information that `rbenv shell` needs to do its job- a value for the user's shell and one for their Ruby version.
-Once the program has this, it can print the requested Ruby version back to the user, so we assert that it does this and exits successfully.
+Once the program knows these things, it can print the requested Ruby version back to the user.
+We assert that it does this, and exits successfully.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next test: